 We plan to host crafts people and activities that are congruent to the heritage of Riverside House, executed in as traditional a way as possible.
 We intend to hold classes and demonstrations in activities such as blacksmithing, metal casting and basket making.

 The community Interest Company delivers activities by providing therapeutic craft and land based engagement services for a variety of beneficiaries.
-Currently there is one director, Lloyd Stacey, but there is an intention to eventually have a board of three directors.

 We want Riverside House to be an outward looking organisation.
 On the one hand, working with the expertise that other organisations and individuals can offer, and on the other, being a catalyst and inspiration for new initiatives.
 We have many regional and national stakeholders, funders, and partners that are actively supporting Riverside House.